stack-of-tasks/pinocchio/doc/a-features/intro.md

-Within a model, a robot is represented as a kinematic tree, containing a collection of all the joints, information about their connectivity, and, optionally, the inertial quantities associated to each link.
+Within a model, a robot is represented as a kinematic tree, containing a collection of all the joints, information about their connectivity, and, optionally, the inertial quantities corresponding to each link.
 In Pinocchio a joint can have one or several degrees of freedom, and it belongs to one of the following categories:
 - **Revolute** joints, rotating around a fixed axis, either one of \f$X,Y,Z\f$ or a custom one;